Benchmarking LLM-Assisted Blue Teaming via Standardized Threat Hunting: Experiment

-These results suggest that in cybersecurity, particularly in threat-hunting scenarios, structured elicitation methods are necessary for reliably leveraging LLM capabilities.
+These results suggest that in cybersecurity, particularly in threat-hunting scenarios, structured reasoning methods are necessary for reliably leveraging LLM capabilities.

-\textbf{Operational Interpretability.} Notably, the modular approach enhances interpretability for analysts, as outputs can be traced back to specific operations (e.g., RAG for evidence retrieval, SUM for summarization).
+\textbf{Interpretability in Operations.} Notably, the modular approach enhances interpretability for analysts, as outputs can be traced back to specific operations (e.g., RAG for evidence retrieval, SUM for summarization).
 In contrast, open-ended prompts produce opaque reasoning chains that are harder to audit what real-world evidence is integrated.

 \begin{theobox} {\bf Case Study III (Interpretability).} For the MOVEit vulnerability (CVE-2023-34362), an open-ended Qwen prompt returned only a vague recommendation (``apply vendor patches and monitor suspicious traffic’’).
 In contrast, our pipeline invoked the {\bf RAG} module to retrieve Progress Software’s advisory and the {\bf NER} module to extract SQL injection IOCs.
 This modular trace improved accuracy and enabled analysts to audit advisory steps. \end{theobox}